-Here’s a sample conversation I had with my 6-year daughter last week …
+Here’s a sample conversation I had with my daughter when she was 6 years old …

 Andy: Hi Zoey.
 This year, Mommy and Daddy have $50 to spend on you for Christmas.
 When you’re thinking of your favorite toys and games this year, we need to make sure they are all $50 or less.